St. Dionysius Orthodox Church: History

 In 2010 the rulers of UAE granted the church land for the church building.
 Worshippers had previously gathered at the parsonage for evening prayers and services and special events were held at other churches.
 The cornerstone was laid on April 20 by H.G Abraham Mar Seraphim in the presence of the diocesan metropolitan H.G Youhanon Mar Demetrios.
 Construction began under the blessings of Fr.
 Saji Abraham.
 The church fathers had visited the construction site and blessed it.
 The church is a landmark in the history of the Orthodox Church of India.
 The building can accommodate up to 1,500 believers.
 The Dh13 million project was funded by donations from members and local and international benefactors.
 Sister churches in other emirates were major contributors.

-A second church was erected in 2014.
-Its consecration was conducted by the late H.H moran mor Baselios Paulose II, Catholicos of the East and Malankara metropolitan.
+Its consecration was conducted in 2014 by the late H.H moran mor Baselios Paulose II, Catholicos of the East and Malankara metropolitan.
 A colossal multitude of believers gathered for the consecration ceremony.

 Parish activities

-The parish has about 230 members and nearly 500 people come together on Friday and Saturday evening to celebrate the Holy Qurbana.
+The parish has about 230 members and nearly 500 people come together on Sundays and Saturdays to celebrate the Holy Qurbana.
 The Sunday school, Youth Movement, and Martha Mariam Samajam have 120, 50, and 40 members, respectively.
 MGOCSM has strength of 20 members.
 Three prayer groups are active with 120 members.
 Ministry of Human Empowerment activities are organized under the leadership of OCYM and Martha Mariam Samajam.